lqdev/cointerminal/README.md

 ---

 ##Requirements
-*Has only been tested on Windows CMD Shell
+*Has only been tested on Windows CMD Shell and MacOS Sierra.
+May not work on Ubuntu 16.04

 [Node](https://nodejs.org/en/)